-Each term, a Values Champion is chosen from each class by the class teacher and a special assembly is held to celebrate this.
+Each half term, a Values Champion is chosen from each class by the class teacher and a special assembly is held to celebrate this.
 Children are given a certificate and presented by their class teacher with a paragraph explaining the reasons behind their choice.
-A photo is then taken of the group and displayed in the entrance hall.
 These children are voted for by their peers who have been fantastic role models and have embraced the school values.